 your permission-level been lower.
 For this you can use quelling.

-Normally, when you puppet a Character you are using your Player-level
+Normally, when you puppet a Character you are using your Account-level

 permission.
-So even if your Character only has Players level
+So even if your Character only has Accounts level

-permissions, your Immortals-level Player will take precedence.
+permissions, your Immortals-level Account will take precedence.
 With

 @quell command you can change so that the Character’s permission

 This will allow you to test out the game using the current Character’s permission level.
 A developer or builder can thus in principle maintain several test characters, all using different permission levels.
 Note that you cannot escalate your permissions this way; If the Character happens to have a higher permission level than the Account, the Account’s (lower) permission will still be used.